You can restore an Oracle Java Cloud Service instance to a previous state.

 - If you changed the password of the infrastructure database schema after creating the selected backup, enter the current Schema Password.

-- If the backup contains fewer nodes than the current number of nodes in the service instance, then the Force scale in check box is selected for you automatically (Not available on Oracle Cloud at Customer).
+- If the backup contains fewer nodes than the current number of nodes in the service instance, then the Force scale in check box is selected for you automatically.

 Oracle Java Cloud Service removes these nodes from the service instance prior to performing the restore operation.
 Alternatively, you can remove the nodes in your service instance that are not found in the backup, and then return to this dialog.